JuliaLang/www.julialang.org/jsoc/gsoc/juliareach.md

 **Expected Results.** It is expected to add efficient Julia implementations of a reachability algorithm for dynamical systems in [ReachabilityAnalysis](https://github.com/JuliaReach/ReachabilityAnalysis.jl) which leverages polynomial zonotopes.
 A successful project should:

-- Replicate the reults from the article [Reachability Analysis for Linear Systems with Uncertain Parameters using Polynomial Zonotopes
+- Replicate the results from the article [Reachability Analysis for Linear Systems with Uncertain Parameters using Polynomial Zonotopes
 ](https://dl.acm.org/doi/abs/10.1145/3575870.3587130).

 - The code shall be documented, tested, and evaluated extensively in benchmarks.

-For ambicious candidates it is possible to draw connections with neural-network control systems as implemented in [ClosedLoopReachability.jl](https://github.com/JuliaReach/ClosedLoopReachability.jl).
+For ambitious candidates it is possible to draw connections with neural-network control systems as implemented in [ClosedLoopReachability.jl](https://github.com/JuliaReach/ClosedLoopReachability.jl).

 **Expected Length.** 175 hours.